Portrait of Dr Vivek Singh

 Efficient Visual Understanding

-Translating AI research into high-impact domains including surgical workflow analysis and biomedical image understanding.
-This work emphasises robustness, interpretability, reliability, and real-world adoption, ensuring that AI systems support human decision-making in safety-critical environments.
+Applying AI to high value domains such as human activity analysis, surgical workflow analysis, and biomedical image understanding.
+Emphasis is on robustness, interpretability, and reliability, with the goal of developing AI systems that can support decision-making in safety-critical environments.

 Research Supervision